ERISA Bonds Explained

 How much does an ERISA bond cost?

-The surety bond price that you will have to cover depends on the bonding amount required of you.
-You have to pay only a bond premium, which is a few percents of this amount.
+The surety bond cost that you will have to cover depends on the bonding amount required of you.
+You have to pay only a bond premium, which is a small percentage of this amount.

 Non-qualifying assets include real estate property, high quality art and precious collectibles.
 If a plan has more than 5% of such assets, the bond should be either 10% of the value of all plan assets, or the full value of the non-qualifying assets, whichever is greater.